michaelvautour/fewd-treehouse-project7/README.md

 Or set width to 50% or insert other to dry a certain size

-Need to remove dig xhanging colours when non chart area is hit
+Need to remove div changing colours when non chart area is hit - likely within the if statement of the event listener